May in Warsaw: ideas and tips for making the most of your spring in Warsaw

 You can’t miss the pinkish-white cone-shaped flowers of chestnuts (kasztan) that have become a symbol of high-school final exams in Poland (in Polish: matura) that take place in May.

 In Poland, chestnuts grow mainly in parks and along roads.
-It is a huge tree – in Poland, the largest chestnut trees reach about 30 m in height and about 600 cm in the circumference of the trunk.
+It is a giant tree – in Poland, the largest chestnut trees reach about 30 m in height and about 600 cm in circumference of the trunk.
 The oldest chestnut in Poland grows in the Wielkopolskie Province and is over 200 years old!

 Read more about the weather and changes in nature in Poland in spring.

-Public holidays & dates to remember in Poland in May 2024
+Public holidays & dates to remember in Poland in May 2025

-In May 2024, all Sundays in Poland are trade ban Sundays.
-The next shopping Sunday in Poland is June 30, 2024.
+In May 2025, all Sundays in Poland are trade ban Sundays.
+The next shopping Sunday in Poland is June 29, 2025.
 Click here to read our post about shopping Sundays in Poland.
 Read our post with the list of online stores in Poland delivering groceries to your home.

-• May 1
+- May 1

 Labor Day

 A public holiday in Poland.
-Stores, malls, and shopping centers are closed.
+Stores, malls, shopping centers are closed.
 Only some smaller local convenience stores can be open.
 Stores at gas stations are open every day, 7/24.
 Usually, in Warsaw and other major cities in Poland, there are political marches to promote workers’ rights.

-• May 2
+- May 2

 Flag Day

-• May 3
+- May 3

 Constitution Day